Xtra-Computing/ModelGo/README.md

 # ModelGo

-### Official impletementation of Paper: [ModelGo: A Partical Tool for Machine Learning License Analysis], accepted by WWW2024
+### Official impletementation of WWW 2024 accepted Paper:[ModelGo: A Partical Tool for Machine Learning License Analysis]

+(Paper link will be updated after camera-ready submission.)

+## Overview

+ModelGo is a license analysis tool designed for **Mahine Learning Project**.